Introduction: Liquor License

 Goa is famous for its liquor, especially Feni.
 Different types of liquor sold in Goa are as follows:

-- Indian Made Foreign Liquor (IMFL): A foreign-owned enterprise manufactures this kind of liquor in India.
+- Indian Made Foreign Liquor (IMFL): A foreign-owned enterprise manufactures this kind of liquor or drinking license in India.

 - Foreign Liquor (FL): It is imported into India from abroad.